tkmru/pwnkiller/README.md

-# micropwn
+# pwnkiller
-micropwn is a tool I've made to learn pwn technique.
+pwnkiller is a tool I've made to learn pwn technique.